cilium/scaffolding/README.md

 As a convention, the filenames of these scripts should be in snake case.

+* **`add_grafana_dashboard.sh`**: Download a Grafana dashboard from grafana.com based on an ID, and create a ConfigMap with its contents.
+This ConfigMap is then used as a patch to live-update the dashboards ConfigMap used by `kustomize/grafana/dashboards.yaml`, in order to add a dashboard into a live grafana instance.
+If `-p` is passed to the script, then then live-updating behavior is suppressed, allowing for just a ConfigMap containing the dashboard to be created.
+This is suitable for adding dashboards into `kustomize/grafana/dashboards`.
 * **`exec_with_registry.sh`**: Find a service with the labels `app.kubernetes.io/part-of=scaffolding` and `app.kubernetes.io/name=registry`, port-forward it to localhost on port 5000, execute a given command, then kill the port-forward.
 Useful for a `(crane|docker|podman) push`.
 * **`get_apiserver_url.sh`**: Look for a pod with a prefix of `kube-apiserver` in its name and return it's IP and port in the format of `ip:port`.
 Not very v6 friendly.
 * **`get_ciliumcli.sh`**: Download cilium-cli to current directory using instructions from the documentation.
+* **`get_cluster_cidr.sh`**: Find the cluster cidr as passed to kubelets through the `--cluster-cidr` arg.
 * **`get_crane.sh`**: Download [crane](https://github.com/google/go-containerregistry/blob/main/cmd/crane/doc/crane.md) to the current directory using instructions from their documentation.
 * **`get_node_internal_ip.sh`**: Return the address for a node with the type `InternalIP`.
 * **`k8s_api_readyz.sh`**: Grab the current context's API server IP and CA data and make a curl request to `/readyz?verbose=true` to check if the API server is up.
 If the CA data cannot be determined, then use `--insecure` with curl to still allow for a request to go out.